EncoreTechnologies/blog/content/blog/2018/03/stackstorm-changed-our-lives.md

 ### StackStorm - Documentation

-If i could summarize the [StackStorm documentation](https://docs.stackstorm.com/) in one word it would be "amazing".
+If I could summarize the [StackStorm documentation](https://docs.stackstorm.com/) in one word it would be "amazing".
 Every developer on our team taught themselves StackStorm by simply reading the documentation and playing around with the [examples](https://docs.stackstorm.com/start.html#deploy-examples).